Top 5 things most people want from their jobs

 They want open and honest communication.

-Leaders should learn that the only way to get respect is by giving respect.
+Leaders should learn that the only way to earn respect is to give respect.

 Respect enables employees to learn from one another, overcome company challenges, and foster meaningful relationships.